karimarttila/js-node-ts-react/README.md

 Thanks to [Thomas De Bluts](https://www.linkedin.com/in/thomas-de-bluts-296a74131/) for all the help while learning these technologies!

 Also thanks to all of those in [Koodiklinikka Slack](https://koodiklinikka.fi/), in channels `#javascript`, `#typescript` and `#react` for all the wonderful help and support!
-Especially I'd like to name [Aarni Koskela](https://github.com/akx), [Pete Nykänen](https://github.com/petetnt), [Jussi Kinnula]( https://github.com/jussikinnula), [Juha Pekkarinen](https://github.com/sirjuan), and [Toni Parviainen](https://www.linkedin.com/in/toniparviainen/) - I got their permission to mention their names in the Koodiklinikka slack.
+Especially I'd like to name [Aarni Koskela](https://github.com/akx), [Pete Nykänen](https://github.com/petetnt), [Jussi Kinnula]( https://github.com/jussikinnula), [Juha Pekkarinen](https://github.com/sirjuan), [Toni Parviainen](https://www.linkedin.com/in/toniparviainen/), and [Kalle Ranki](https://www.linkedin.com/in/kalle-ranki/) - I got their permission to mention their names in the Koodiklinikka slack.
 If you are a Finnish developer, I really recommend using the excellent Koodiklinikka Slack if you want to learn new programming languages or technologies - there are a lot of competent experts in the Koodiklinikka Slack willing to help each other.

 ## Quick Installation Guide